peterkuma/django-attach/README.md

 This is how you can access attachments in your program.

-In admin.py of your application, add AttachmentInline to the list of inlines.
+In `admin.py` of your application, add `AttachmentInline` to the list of
+inlines:

     from django_attach.forms import AttachmentInline
     ...